-At 31 December 2017, the subject Swap Contracts had a negative fair value of SR 56.11 million, based on the valuation determined by a model and confirmed by PDC's bankers.
-Such fair value is included within non-current liabilities in the statement of financial position of PDC with a corresponding debit to its statement of changes in equity.
-The Group has recorded an amount of SR 28.06 million, within other comprehensive loss of the consolidated statement of profit or loss and other comprehensive income, being the portion of its share.
+At 31 December 2018, the subject Swap Contracts had a negative fair value of SR 40.62 million (2017: SR 56.11 million), based on the valuation determined by a model and confirmed by PDC's bankers.
+Such fair value is included within non-current liabilities in the statement of financial position of PDC with a corresponding debit to statement of profit and loss and other comprehensive income.
+The Group has recorded an amount of SR 7.7 million (2017: SR 28.06 million), within other comprehensive income / (loss) of the consolidated statement of profit or loss and other comprehensive income, being the portion of its share.

-Amounts taken to other comprehensive income are transferred to the consolidated statement of profit or loss when the hedged transaction affects profit or loss such as when the hedged financial income or financial expense is recognized.
+Amounts previously recognised in other comprehensive income and accumulated in equity are reclassified to profit or loss in the periods when the hedged item affects profit or loss, in the same line as the recognised hedged item.